MetaMask/metamask-docs/snaps/concepts/anatomy.md

 To get MetaMask to execute your snap, you must have a valid manifest file named `snap.manifest.json`, located in your package root directory.
-The manifest file of `hello-snap` would look something like this:
+The manifest file of `Hello World` would look something like this:

 ```json
 {